bocan/GitDR/README.md

 1. Connects to your forges via API and discovers every repository automatically
 2. Creates or updates an incremental mirror cache (only fetches deltas after the first run)
-3. Produces a portable Git bundle or tar+zstd archive — a complete, self-contained backup
+3. Produces a portable Git bundle — a complete, self-contained backup
 4. Uploads it to a storage backend you control, with a deterministic key structure
 5. Verifies the archive with a SHA-256 checksum before recording success
 6. Enforces a retention policy, removing old backups beyond the count you specify